‘Mrs Harris Goes to Paris’

 There’s a lot of angry naysayers out there to this 2019 digital remake of the earlier, traditionally animated The Lion King.
 Not having seen the original, no comparison can be made.

 In a battle for supremacy within the pride between brothers Musafa (James Earl Jones) and Scar (Chiwetel Ejiofor), the young Simba, the rightful heir, finds himself outcast on the murder of his father, the much-loved Musafa.
 Making a pact with hyenas, Scar now controls the pride and the kingdom.
-A growing Simba (Danny Glover), meanwhile, learns the true meaning of responsibility and humility.
+A growing Simba (Donald Glover), meanwhile, learns the true meaning of responsibility and humility.

 Nominated for the 2020 best visual effects Oscar.